CONGRESSWOMAN ELISE STEFANIK

 Brad Wenstrup was elected in 2012 to represent the people of Ohio’s Second Congressional District in the United States House of Representatives.
 He brings experience as a doctor, Army Reserve officer, Iraq War veteran, and small business owner to help Congress tackle the economic and security challenges facing the nation.

-Brad has served in the U.S. Army Reserve since 1998, currently holding the rank of Lieutenant Colonel.
+Brad has served in the U.S. Army Reserve since 1998, currently holding the rank of colonel.
 In 2005-06, he served a tour in Iraq as a combat surgeon, and was awarded a Bronze Star and Combat Action Badge for his service.
-During his time in Congress, Brad is fulfilling his Reserve duties by treating patients at Walter Reed National Military Medical Center in Bethesda.
+In 2018, Colonel Wenstrup was awarded the Soldier’s Medal for heroism.